- Stomach bloating is common and can make you feel fat. Truth.

 Back to feeling bloated.
 It feels bad.
 And ignored, can look worse.
 Nobody likes an extra tummy, right?

-So I’ve researched, chatted up my doc (I had to take my son to see him as he is sick with a throat infection, cold and fever) and I am about to share what I’ve learned.
+So I’ve researched, chatted up my doc (I had to take my son to see him as he is sick with a throat infection, cold and fever) and I am about to share what I’ve learned about how to beat the bloat.

 And as I said earlier, I’ve got good news for you.
-You can avoid the bloat easily.
+You can beat the bloat easily.

 (No. I am not referring to losing pounds here, folks.
 Come on.
 Get real!)